sandbergja/jekyll-library-diy/README.md

 When your theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.
 To add a custom directory to your theme-gem, please edit the regexp in `jekyll-library-diy.gemspec` accordingly.

+### Upgrading bootstrap

+This project pulls in Bootstrap using [git subtree](https://www.atlassian.com/git/tutorials/git-subtree).
+This allows us to harness the power of SASS variables with bootstrap without needing to use, say, npm (which would mean that github pages wouldn't build your FAQ for you) or git submodules (which are just a pain).

+To update the version of bootstrap included:

+* Make sure you don't have any changes you haven't committed in the jekyll-library-diy repo
+* Find the tag of the bootstrap release you'd like to use.
+In this example, we'll use the tag v5.0.0-beta2
+* `git remote add -f bootstrap_upstream https://github.com/twbs/bootstrap`
+* `git subtree pull --prefix _sass/bootstrap bootstrap_upstream v5.0.0-beta2 --squash`

 ## License

 The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).